Askinosie Chocolate Is Awesome! Where to Buy it in Washington, DC

 Biting into an Askinosie chocolate square, immediately, the vanilla is at the forefront of taste.
 According to the chocolate shop of purchase, chocolate makers have recently moved away from including vanilla in their bars to better showcase the fine flavor notes of cocoa, but this Askinosie bar celebrates the intricacies of both chocolate and vanilla.
 It should be applauded.

 After a few bites, a conclusion was made.
-This bar is most definitely the strongest cocoa: wet brownie (flavor note) bar that Time Cupsoul has ever tasted.
+This bar is most definitely the strongest cocoa: wet brownie (flavor note) bar that we here at time cupsoul have ever tasted.
 It’s scrumptious.

 *Please note that all chocolate bars consumed and reviewed by Time Cupsoul are randomly chosen and purchased with personal funds.
 This bar is approximately $8.99.